phaserjs/phaser/README.md

 * Updated Pixi.js so that removing filters now works correctly without breaking the display list.
 * Phaser.Canvas.create updated so it can be given an ID as the 3rd parameter (can also be set via new Game configuration object).
 * Updated display/fullscreen example to reflect new full screen change.
-* Loads of updates to the TypeScript definitions files - games fully compile now and lots of missing classes added :)
+* Loads of updates to the TypeScript definitions files - games fully compile now and lots of missing classes added :) (thanks Niondir)
 * Removed 'null parent' check from Group constructor.
 Will parent to game.world only if parent value is undefined.
 * The tutorials have now been translated into Spanish - thanks feiss :)
 * separateY updated to re-implement the 'riding platforms' special condition (thanks cocoademon)